ALGOL: Timeline: Hello world

-The variations and lack of portability of the programs from one implementation to another is easily demonstrated by the classic hello world program.
+The Hello, world program is a common example in presenting programming languages.
+Here, we use it to show the differences in the ALGOL languages.

 ALGOL 58 (IAL)

-ALGOL 58 had no I/O facilities.
+ALGOL 58 had no standard I/O facilities.

 ALGOL 60 family

-Since ALGOL 60 had no I/O facilities, there is no portable hello world program in ALGOL.
+Since ALGOL 60 had no standard I/O facilities, there is no portable hello world program in ALGOL.

-The next three examples are in Burroughs Extended Algol.
-The first two direct output at the interactive terminal they are run on.
+These examples are in Burroughs Extended Algol, the first two printing on the interactive terminal they are run on.
 The first uses a character array, similar to C. The language allows the array identifier to be used as a pointer to the array, and hence in a REPLACE statement.

 A simpler program using an inline format:

 An even simpler program using the Display statement.
-Note that its output would end up at the system console ('SPO'):
+Its output is printed on the system console ('SPO'):